Preparing for your engagement photos

 - Plan to carry nothing while we shoot

-- Do not arrive hungry (bring snacks if they will help keep your energy up)
+- Do not arrive hungry (bring snacks to keep your energy up)

-- If your shoes are pretty but uncomfortable, bring a backup solution so our mobility is not limited.
-Barefoot is always an option :)
+- If your shoes are pretty but uncomfortable, bring backups so our mobility is not limited.
+Barefoot is always an option!

 - Location & scenery is secondary to the interaction & chemistry between the two of you